Sourdough Starter

 100 grams active starter

-½ cup bread flour.
-Rye or white.
+½ cup bread flour (white or rye.
 I like to alternate.
-Rye ferments more energetically and seems to wake everything up.
+Rye ferments more energetically and seems to wake everything up.)

 ½ cup water

-Six to ten hours later, when it has grown and formed those slightly scary, monster mouth bubbles, you can bake.
+• Six to ten hours later, when it has grown and formed those slightly scary monster-mouth bubbles, it is ready to bake with.

 There are many, many bread recipes.
 I feel overwhelmed sometimes too.
 As a beginner still, I have liked Ballerina Farm’s method.
 I will eventually graduate but this got me started.
 I would like to try a cheesy loaf or an olive one… maybe cinnamon raisen too.
 There are more bread photos in my future.